 We flew into Melbourne after work on the Thursday before Easter.
 After a boozy night out hitting Melbourne’s trendy bars, including one in a converted shipping container (gotta love hipster Melbourne!), we dragged our hungover selves out of bed and hit the road for the three-hour drive to the Grampians.

 It definitely felt a lot longer than three hours and the drive was pretty painful in our fragile states.

 After a pit stop in Ballarat for lunch, we arrived at our Grampians camping ground for the next three nights, Halls Gap Gardens, located a few kilometres from the township of Halls Gap.

 As the sunset, we set up our tents and started cooking dinner over our camping stove.
 It got cold pretty fast but luckily we were able to get a fire pit and we spent the next three evenings drinking, talking, and stargazing around a toasty fire.

 On the last night at the camping ground we heard kangaroos hopping through the forest only metres away from us.
 We shone our torches on them which stopped them in their tracks for a second, before they carried on their night’s journey.

 Exploring the Grampians Tourist Village of Halls Gap

 The tiny tourist village of Halls Gap is the main town in the Grampians National Park.
-There are a only a handful of shops, a school and an Aboriginal Cultural Centre along the main road as well as a small shopping village made up of a cluster of wooden buildings fronting a grassy park with a rocky, dry riverbed running through it.
+There are only a handful of shops, a school, and an Aboriginal Cultural Centre along the main road as well as a small shopping village made up of a cluster of wooden buildings fronting a grassy park with a rocky, dry riverbed running through it.

 Surrounded by green mountains, there was a definite alpine feel to the village and surroundings.